JurgenR/aioslsk/docs/source/MESSAGES.rst

 PrivateRoomRemoveUser (Code 135)
 --------------------------------

 Remove another user from the private room.
 Operators can remove regular members but not other operators or the owner.
-The owner can remove anyone aside from himself (see `PrivateRoomDropOwnership`).
+The owner can remove anyone aside from himself (see :ref:`PrivateRoomDropOwnership`).

 :Code: 135 (0x87)
 :Send: